mythril-forge/homebrew-classes/barbarian/totem-warrior/totem-warrior.md

 ### Bear
 You gain the might of a bear.

-You always have advantage on Strength saving throws, and you can roll 1d10 + 10 in place of your regular 1d20 whenever you make a Strength ability check.
+You always have advantage on Strength Saving Throws, and you can roll 1d10 + 10 in place of your regular 1d20 whenever you make a Strength Ability Check.

 In addition, your carrying capacity (including maximum load and maximum lift) is doubled.